 Sherborne Investors (Guernsey) C Limited (the "Company") is a closed-ended investment company with limited liability formed under the Companies (Guernsey) Law, 2008 (as amended).
 The Company was incorporated and registered in Guernsey on 25 May 2017.
-The Company commenced dealings on the London Stock Exchange's Specialist Fund Segment on 12 July 2017.
 The Company's registered office is 1 Royal Plaza, Royal Avenue, St Peter Port, Guernsey, Channel Islands, GY1 2HL.
-The "Group" is defined as the Company and its subsidiary, SIGC, LP (Incorporated) (the "Investment Partnership") which was established/incorporated in Guernsey.
-SIGC Midco Limited, a former wholly-owned subsidiary of the Company, was dissolved following the year end.